AhmedAtya74/System-analysis-and-design/Chapter 1: An Overview of Systems Analysis and Design.md

 > 2. taking a small portion and developing it first, the most difficult problems can be identified and addressed early in the project.

 **NOTE:** A key element of iterative development is dividing system components into pieces that can be completed in two to four weeks.

+### Waterfall Development
+Reguirments is clear at the beginning